pingcap/docs-cn/op-guide/migration.md

 syncer-binlog = (ON.000001, 2504), syncer-binlog-gtid = 53ea0ed1-9bf8-11e6-8bea-64006a897c73:1-35
 ```

-You can see that by using `syncer`, the updates in MySQL are automatically synchronised in TiDB.
+You can see that by using `syncer`, the updates in MySQL are automatically synchronized in TiDB.